 Osteoporosis is a bone disease that results in decreased bone mass and density.
-It leads to weak, thin and fragile bones with increased susceptibility to fracture.
-Osteoporosis leads to a porous bone structure which is highly compressible.
+It leads to weak, thin, and fragile bones with increased susceptibility to fracture.
+Osteoporosis leads to a porous bone structure that is highly compressible.
 This results in frequent and multiple fractures even with slight stress.
 Osteoporosis is considered to be a silent disease as there are no evident symptoms until a fracture occurs.

 As the disease progresses, one may experience intense pain including symptoms like loss of height.
 Osteoporosis is often not discovered till your weakened bones fracture and break.
 Even after you have sustained a fracture, there is an increased susceptibility for another fracture.

 Some of the causes of Osteoporosis include Vitamin D or calcium deficiency, excessive smoking or drinking, past history of rheumatoid arthritis, genetic predisposition, and a family history of Osteoporosis.

 If your parents or grandparents had Osteoporosis or suffered a fractured hip from a minor fall, you are at a greater risk for developing osteoporosis.
 Proper preventive care and treatment can help alleviate the problem and thus prevent complications.

 Some steroids like prednisone and cortisol cause what is known as secondary osteoporosis.
 Taking thyroid hormones can also result in thinning of the bones.

 Some of the symptoms of Osteoporosis include fracture, back or neck pain, loss of height and a stooped posture.
 This ailment has no symptoms until the occurrence of a fracture.
 This debilitating disease can however be identified by measuring bone density with the help of X-rays and other tests.
 Though Osteoporosis can affect any part of the body, common areas of susceptibility are the spine, hips, wrists and ribs.